khanha2/elsa-coding-challenge-proposal/docs/README.md

 To control the number of write transactions from write requests, we use a message queue to capture and process transactions asynchronously.
 To handle a large number of read transactions, we can increase the number of replica databases and services.

+In case number of write transactions is very large in the future, we can use sharding method for the Primary database by splitting and storing a single logical dataset in multiple databases.

 ### 1.2.
 Monitoring and Observability

 We have 3 methods to monitor the system